vanderpatrick/Hackteam-6/README.md

 - [CSS Gradient](https://cssgradient.io/)
   - CSS Gradient web app was used to make gradient colour backgrounds.
 - [Google Fonts](https://fonts.google.com/ "Link to Google Fonts")
-  - Google fonts was used to import the fonts "xxx", into the style.css file.
+  - Google onts was used to import the fonts "xxx", into the style.css file.
 These fonts were used throughout the project.
 - [Font Awesome](https://fontawesome.com/ "Link to FontAwesome")
   - Font Awesome was used on almost all pages throughout the website to import icons (e.g. social media icons) for UX purposes.
 - [GitPod](https://gitpod.io/ "Link to GitPod homepage")